The social world of today’s small child can be more hectic than that of an adult! There may be:

 Encourage those people around your child to learn about these things and use the Allergy UK website to help your relatives to gain a good sense of how allergy can affect your child.
 Your dietician can help with relevant food lists and you can provide relatives with snacks to give to your child if necessary.
 You can then still let them enjoy the ‘giving’ of treats knowing that they are safe for your child.

 Remember that cousins and other children in the family can also learn about your child’s allergy.
-If you do not explain the allergy to the other children in the family, then your child will be left to do it.
+If you do not explain the allergy to the other children in the family, then your child may be left to do it.
 It is better if the facts come from you and your child can also explain things to the other children.

 Consider whether it would be beneficial for your relatives to read information that you can get for them or if it would be better for them to watch a video about your child’s condition to enhance their understanding.
-It is a good idea to explain to them about emergency procedures and encourage them to have training in using auto-injector pens.
+It is a good idea to explain to them about emergency procedures and encourage them to have training in using adrenaline auto-injector pens.
 This will increase their confidence when it comes to helping your child and will help relatives feel more relaxed about your child joining in normal family activities.